CHUV7/hubitat-tuya-tz-zth13-ga/README.md

 If the device only reports voltage, the driver estimates battery percentage using a 2.1V–3.0V range.

+> **Note:** This is a sleepy battery-powered end device.
+On-demand battery reads via **Refresh** may go unanswered if the device is asleep.
+Battery will populate on the next natural wake cycle.

+---

+## Health Status

+The driver tracks whether the sensor is actively reporting via the `healthStatus` attribute (`online` / `offline` / `unknown`).

+- Any valid incoming Zigbee message marks the device **online** and resets the offline timer
+- If no message is received within the configured **Offline Timeout**, the device is marked **offline**
+- On first install, before any message is received, status is **unknown**
+- The timeout defaults to 600 seconds (2× the maximum reporting interval), giving the device one missed cycle before triggering

+The `ping()` command is supported (required by the Health Check capability) and triggers a **Refresh**.

 ---

 ## Temperature & Humidity Offsets